irenelam22/SudokuSolver/README.md

 bool solve_puzzle(puzzle_t* puzzle);
 ```

-Please run the following to execute `sudoku`:
+Please navigate to the `sudoku` directory and run the following to execute `sudoku`:
 `./sudoku create [difficultyLevel]` to create a 9x9 puzzle
 * where `difficultyLevel` is an optional parameter specifying the range of numbers to be shown, as described above
 * if no `difficultyLevel` is given, create defaults to `medium`, which shows 33-38 numbers